 ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, OCT.
 31, 1996 By Steve Newton I’m having lots of ’70s flashbacks lately, but they’re not being caused by ancient run-ins with tiny squares of coloured paper.
 There’s a woman in the Straight editorial office researching the paper’s history, scanning every issue published since 1967, and right now … Continue reading Album review: ZZ Top, Rhythmeen (1996)

-mila geran photo ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, DEC.
+mila geran photo ORIGINALLY PUBLISHED ON DEC.
 20, 1985 By Steve Newton Shortly before his death, somebody asked Jimi Hendrix if he knew of any up-and-coming guitarists to watch out for.
 One of the players Hendrix mentioned was Billy Gibbons.
 Sixteen years later, Gibbons is living up to Jimi's expectations.
-At the … Continue reading Billy Gibbons gets ornery in Vancouver on ZZ Top’s Afterburner Tour
+At the moment, his guitar … Continue reading Billy Gibbons gets rude ‘n’ bluesy in Vancouver on ZZ Top’s Afterburner Tour

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, SEPT.
-1994 By Steve Newton When famous rock guitarists reminisce about their first instruments, the talk tends toward dirt-cheap acoustics with heavy strings set so high off the fretboard that it hurts just to look at them.
+ORIGINALLY PUBLISHED ON SEPT.
+1, 1994 By Steve Newton When famous rock guitarists reminisce about their first instruments, the talk tends toward dirt-cheap acoustics with heavy strings set so high off the fretboard that it hurts just to look at them.
 Not with Billy Gibbons, though.
-The incomparable guitarman for ZZ Top got … Continue reading ZZ Top guitarist Billy Gibbons tells me “them low-down blues ain’t bad”
+The incomparable guitarman for ZZ Top got an atypical … Continue reading ZZ Top guitarist Billy Gibbons tells me “them low-down blues ain’t bad”